johnsigmon/Lobby-Lister/README.md

   ***
   ##To Do
-    1. Finishing routing the user save feature.
-Currently the data is storing in Mongo but I ran out of time to finish routing it to the page.
-    2. Add the secondary API that enables to the user to view the actual bill to which the money can be tied.
-This is totally doable by tying 'transation ID's between the Enigma API and US Senate Database.
-I prioritized attempting to finish the MVP over completing all my desired features.
-    3. Fix up the CSS of the site.
+    1. Fix up the CSS of the site.
 Currency formatting, etc
-    4. More additional features to add.
+    2. More additional features to add.
         *filter by industry
         *filter by cause category
         *for past bills, show the outcome
-    5. Data Visualization
+    3. Data Visualization
         *flesh out data Visualizations to show their impact on the industry.